 Equality action plans

-Included in the Employment Rights Bill.
-Further regulations will be required as to the detail of the action plans (including the form and manner and how frequently) and what information is required in relation to outsourced workers (see the pay gap reporting section).
+Further regulations will be required as to the detail of the action plans (including the form and manner and how frequently) and what information is required in relation to outsourced workers (see Pay Gap Reporting).
+The Government roadmap indicates that the measure regarding gender pay gap reporting and menopause action plans will be introduced on a voluntary basis in April 2026 and then will formally take effect in 2027.
+However, implementation of the gender pay gap outsourcing measure will depend on timelines for the draft Equality (Race & Disability) Bill (further details will follow in due course).

 Guidance